norcams/docs-enduser/docs/guest.rst

 -----------------------

 Users that are not from any of the institutions mentioned above will need a guest account at either UiB or UiO.
-The guest services at UiB and UiO are well documented:
+See below for how to
+proceed:

 * **UiB**: Use the `Guest Service`_